scalawithcats/scala-with-cats/src/pages/applicatives/index.md

 We need a weaker construct---one that doesn't guarantee sequencing---to achieve the result we want.
-In this chapter we will look at two type classes that support this pattern:
+In this chapter we will look at three type classes that support this pattern:

   - `Semigroupal` encompasses